A Message to Our Guests

 All good relationships have communication at their center; we strive to be crystal clear in our communications and our thinking.
 We disclose our 5% fee clearly atop all of our menus (both printed and online), in every reservation confirmation email, and in our FAQs on our websites.
 There are so many industries that add unclear and sometimes seemingly hidden fees to bills, which we find frustrating and misleading.
 Our goal is to be transparent about why we have added this fee.

 Very simply, our industry, and our restaurants, have been crushed by the pandemic and continue to face pandemic ripples and shockwaves.
-At times over the past 20 months, in all seven of our restaurants, we’ve struggled to pay our debts and rent, even as many of our landlords have been helpful.
+In recent times since the pandemic hit all seven of our restaurants, we’ve struggled to pay our debts and rent, even as many of our landlords have been helpful.
 We are still dealing with cash losses in some of our restaurants and have incurred debts that need to be paid.
 In all our restaurants, we are continuing to face increased costs due to the pandemic and supply chain difficulties.

 The bottom line: Our original business model has been upended by the pandemic, and the only way for us to survive is to increase our costs for our guests.
 Without figuring out a way to change and evolve our business model quickly, we’d be done for.
 This evolution and adaptation currently includes our 5% restaurant recovery fee, which helps us cover many new and different parts of our operations, such as: